fjahr/cisa-research/half-agg.md

 Aggregating all BIP 340 signatures in a block into a single half-agg signature.
 This seems like a good fit since half-agg does not require any interactivity among the participants (which would be all transactions creators in the block).
-There would still be significant issues required to address for this use-case, such as handling reorgs and adaptor signatures (see Open issues section).
+However, there are still significant issues that need to be addressed for this use-case, such as handling reorgs and adaptor signatures (see Open issues section).

 #### Gossip protocol bandwidth savings in Layer-2 protocols